caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 Additionally, upstream addresses cannot contain paths or query strings, as that would imply simultaneous rewriting the request while proxying, which behavior is not defined or supported.
 You may use the [`rewrite`](/docs/caddyfile/directives/rewrite) directive should you need this.

-If the address is not a URL (i.e. does not have a scheme), then placeholders can be used, but this makes the upstream dynamic.
+If the address is not a URL (i.e. does not have a scheme), then placeholders can be used, but this makes the upstream dynamic, meaning that the potentially many different backends act as one upstream in terms of health checks and load balancing.